 Villa Silvia-Carducci is a magnificent mansion located in Lizzano, on the hills between Cesena and Bertinoro, and hosts "Musicalia", an interesting and peculiar museum entirely dedicated to mechanical music, and the personal room of the Nobel laureate poet Giosuè Carducci.

-You cannot leave Cesena without having bought a typical terra cotta pan in Montetiffi (about 25 km) used to cook the "piadina", the flat bread, iconic streef food of Romagna.
+You cannot leave Cesena without having bought a typical terra cotta pan in Montetiffi (about 25 km) used to cook the "piadina", or flat bread, the iconic street food of Romagna.

 The culinary traditions of the area are very varied, influences range from the Tuscan Apennine ridge to the flavours of the coast.
 Always present on the table are piadina which you can also taste in the typical kiosks, and wines, from the famous red Sangiovese, which fits perfectly with soup and meat, to the white Albana and Trebbiano.
 Cesena is also included in the “The Wine and Dine Route through the Hills of Forlì and Cesena”.